-10.1 Partial Invalidity: Should individual sections of these general purchasing conditions be legally ineffective, this will not prejudice the validity of the remaining conditions.
+10.1 Partial Invalidity: Should individual sections of these General Purchasing Conditions be invalid, the validity of the remaining provisions shall not be affected.

-10.2 Non-Assignment of Contracts: The supplier is not entitled to assign the contract, or any material sections of the contract, to a third party without our previous written permission.
-Should permission be granted, the Supplier remains liable to us as joint and several debtors.
+10.2 Non-Assignment of Contracts: The Supplier is not entitled to assign the contract, or any material sections of the contract, to a third party without our prior written permission.
+Should permission be granted, the Supplier remains liable to us as joint and several debtor.

 10.3 Non-Assignment of Claims: The assignment of any claims against us, excluding for financing purposes, is not permitted.

-10.7 Modification or Phasing out of Production: Should the Supplier intend to modify or phase out his production, he is obliged to notify us immediately of this in writing.
-When phasing out production, the Supplier must ensure that the materials hitherto delivered to us remain available for delivery for at least 3 (three) months after his notification
+10.7 Modification or Stop of Production: Should the Supplier intend to modify or stop his production, he is obliged to notify us immediately in writing.
+In the event of a stop of production, the Supplier shall ensure that the items hitherto delivered to us remain available for delivery for at least 3 (three) months after his notification.

-10.8 Child labor: The Supplier will guarantee that the products he supplies to us have been manufactured without the use of exploitative working conditions such as child labour, forced labour, physical punishment or duress.
+10.8 Social Standards: The Supplier shall guarantee that the products he supplies to us have been manufactured without the use of exploitative working conditions such as child labour, forced labour, physical punishment or duress.

-10.10 Place of Jurisdiction: For all claims arising out of business connections with traders the sole Place of Jurisdiction is Neuburg an der Donau.
-However, we reserve the right to assert our claims in any other admissible Place of Jurisdiction.
+10.11 Place of Jurisdiction: For all claims arising out of business connections with merchants the exclusive place of jurisdiction shall be Neuburg an der Donau.
+However, we reserve the right to assert our claims at any other valid place of jurisdiction.